-2. Fuel and purchased power costs do not include environmental costs as defined in 4 CSR 240-20.091(1) or renewable energy standard compliance costs as defined in 4 CSR 240-20.100(1);
+(iv).
+Fuel and purchased power costs do not include environmental costs as defined in 4 CSR 240-20.091(1) or renewable energy standard compliance costs as defined in 4 CSR 240-20.100(1);

-(N) Fuel-related revenues means those revenues related to the generation or purchase of energy.
-Fuel-related revenues may include, but are not limited to, off-system sales, emission allowance sales, and renewable energy credits or certificates whenever such renewable energy credits or certificates are not included in a RESRAM in compliance with 4 CSR 240-20.100;
+(N) "Fuel-related revenues" means those revenues related to the generation or purchase of energy.
+Fuel-related revenues may include, but are not limited to, off-system sales, emission allowance sales, and renewable energy credits or certificates whenever such renewable energy credits or certificates are not included in a RESRAM pursuant to 4 CSR 240-20.100;

-(O) General rate proceeding means a general rate increase proceeding or complaint proceeding before the commission in which all relevant factors that may affect the costs, or rates and charges of the electric utility are considered by the commission;
+(O) "General rate proceeding" means a general rate increase proceeding or complaint proceeding before the commission in which all relevant factors that may affect the costs, or overall rates and charges of the electric utility, are considered by the commission;

-(M) Interest means monthly interest at the utility’s short term borrowing rate to accurately and appropriately remedy any over- or under-collections during a recovery period or any commission ordered refund of imprudently incurred costs;
+(M) "Interest" means monthly interest at the utility’s short term borrowing rate to accurately and appropriately remedy any over- or under-collections during a recovery period or any commission-ordered refund of imprudently incurred costs;

-(P) Interim energy charge (IEC) means a mechanism that includes a refundable fixed amount billed through an interim energy rate (IER) established in a general rate proceeding that permits an electric utility to recover some or all of its fuel and purchased power costs separate from the fuel and purchased power costs included in its base rates.
+(P) "Interim energy charge (IEC)" means a mechanism that includes a refundable fixed amount billed through an interim energy rate (IER) established in a general rate proceeding that permits an electric utility to recover some or all of its fuel and purchased power costs separately from the fuel and purchased power costs included in its base rates.
 Base energy cost in the base rates is the floor of the IEC.
 The base energy cost plus the fuel and purchased power costs to be billed through the IER is the ceiling of the IEC.
 An IEC may or may not include fuel-related revenues and costs related to those revenues;

 (F) MCF is one thousand (1,000) cubic feet of natural gas;